SQL DATETIME explained – An MS SQL primer

 In this case, what MS SQL Server will return is only the record with date = 2017-11-13 00:00:00.000.
 So long story short, what is going on is that when you are trying to retrieve data of a data type that stores both date and time, without specifying the time, SQL Server assumes that you mean midnight and so “fills up” the given date with the midnight timestamp.

-Datetime Data rounding
+Datetime data rounding

 The date rounding operations that the SQL Server performs for date/time data types can be a complete headache for someone who wants to perform analytic processes that require a high degree of precision.
-Although some precision restrictions do exist inevitably as all data types have a finite precision, there are also cases where rounding mechanisms are triggered out of the blue, causing weird behavior.
+Although some precision restrictions do exist inevitably as all data type have a finite precision, there are also cases where rounding mechanisms are triggered out of the blue, causing weird behavior.

 So assume that you want to store the datetimes presented in the following tables as DATETIME2:

-SQL Server has rounded the initial dates by paring the nine digits down to seven.
+Obviously, SQL Server has rounded the initial dates by paring the nine digits down to seven.
 This behavior is completely predictable as the DATETIME2 precision is by default 7 digits.
-Although this may cause some misunderstanding at first, like in the third case where we moved to the next day, the behavior can be predicted and thus avoided.
+Although this may cause some misunderstanding at first like in the third case where we moved to the next day, the behavior can be predicted and thus avoided.

 Yet, there are other cases where things get more blur.
 For example, assume we have a similar example with the one before.
 This time we are going to use the DATETIME data type and the input date will have 3 digits precision (as many as DATETIME supports) and observe the outcomes:

-This is happening because DATETIME stores data in increments of .000, .003 and .007.
-Thus, .996 and .998 get rounded to .997 and .999 to .000 having jumped to the next second too.
+This is happening because DATETIME stores data in increments of .000, .003, and .007.
+Thus, .996 and .998 get rounded to .997 and .999 to .000, having jumped to the next second.

 Conclusion